 The rise of FOMO and night-time phone use

-A new Deloitte study that shows one-third of UK adults check their smartphone during the night has prompted questions over the extent of ‘FOMO’ amongst under 34s and the knock-on effects.
+A Deloitte study showed that one-third of UK adults check their smartphone during the night, prompting questions over the extent of ‘FOMO’ amongst under 34s and the knock-on effects.

 With 91% of 18-44 year-olds in the UK owning a smartphone, Deloitte set about identifying the patterns and usage.
 “For the first time we have captured data on the U.K. population’s nocturnal smartphone habits and have found that the smartphone is truly a 24/7 device," said Paul Lee, head of technology, media and telecommunications research at Deloitte.